EliaGeretto/nanosvg_afl/README.md

 <p>After the successful git clone, a directory with name nanosvg_afl should have been
 placed in the directory that the previous command was run.
 The directory contains:<br>
-2 scripts: fuzz.sh and minimize.sh<br>
+3 scripts: fuzz.sh, minimize.sh and verify.sh<br>
 2 directories: src and tests<br>
 1 make file<br>

-Sdb_afl has been tested in Fedora 25 and Linux Mint 18 both in 64 bit.
+Nanosvg_afl has been tested in Fedora 25 and Linux Mint 18 both in 64 bit.
 There are some prerequisites before running our scripts.

 <i>For Fedora the following repositories are needed: </i>